TidalStudio/godot-mcp/README.md

 - **Invalid Project Path**: Ensure the path points to a directory containing a project.godot file
 - **Build Issues**: Make sure all dependencies are installed by running `npm install`
 - **For Cursor Specifically**:
   - Ensure the MCP server shows up and is enabled in Cursor settings (Settings > MCP)
   - MCP tools can only be run using the Agent chat profile (Cursor Pro or Business subscription)
   - Use "Yolo Mode" to automatically run MCP tool requests
+- **Debugger Issues**:
+  - "MCP Bridge plugin not detected": Ensure the plugin is installed in your project's `addons/mcp_bridge/` folder and enabled in Project Settings > Plugins
+  - "DAP server not detected": Enable **Debug > Keep Debug Server Open** in the Godot editor
+  - "Not paused at breakpoint": Set a breakpoint in the editor by clicking the gutter, then trigger the code path
+  - Variables not showing: The debugger can only inspect variables when the game is paused at a breakpoint

 ## License